 There are many kinds of addiction that plague people every day.
 These can be alcohol addiction, drug addiction, or gambling addiction, to name a few.
-Gambling addiction is an addiction that can have many faces and is often not seen as problematic.
+Gambling addiction can have many faces and is often not seen as problematic.
 As a result, many wait too long before seeking gambling addiction treatment.
 But when you look at gambling addiction facts, the reality is a bit different.
 Close to 10 million Americans struggle with a gambling addiction.

 What is a Gambling Addiction?